miladrahimi/phprouter/README.md

 $router->dispatch();
 ```

-If you don't want to care about HTTP verbs, you can use the `any()` method.
+If you don't care about HTTP verbs, you can use the `any()` method.

 ```php
 use MiladRahimi\PhpRouter\Router;